NoNotNotes/Yuubi/NoNotNotes/B418/GI Dysfunction.md

 	- **Serial platelet counts** are used to determine the need for platelet transfusions (>50,000/mm³)
 8. **ABG and Electrolyte Balance**: patients with repeated vomiting may develop hypokalemia, hyponatremia, and metabolic alkalosis.
 9. **CT Angiography** is the gold standard for the diagnosis of GI bleeding.
 10. **Endoscopy**: the use of an endoscope to physically visualize the gastrointestinal tract.
-This may be done in the form of an esophagogastroduodenoscopy (EGC; upper GI) or colonoscopy (lower GI).
+This may be done in the form of an esophagogastroduodenoscopy (ED; upper GI) or colonoscopy (lower GI).
 ## Treatment and Management
 1. **Quick Identification** is important in preventing complications and implementing early interventions.
 2. **Aggressive Resuscitation** may be necessary in severe bleeding to reestablish stable vitals and blood parameters.